k-nowicki/esp32_weather_logger/README.md

   - Logging of measurements in CSV formatted logs (about 2.5 times denser than json)
   - HTTP(S) server (serves files from SD and responds to API calls)
   - Web application files added (put the /www directory in root dir of SD card)
+  - Camera takes pictures every 5sec.
+Current picture is displayed on index web page below measurements.
+  - Every 5 minutes new picture is saved to SD card

   *) DHT11 sensor needs to be connected to GPIO33 which on the board is not connected to any pin.
-Instead Adafruit designed the board so that the GPIO33 (which unlike any other available pin has no second function) is connected exclusively to onboard LED.
+Instead Adafruit designed the board so that the GPIO33 (which unlike any other available pin has no second function) is connected exclusively to on board LED.
-It may be that connections can be rearanged in the way that everyfing fits nicely, but this needs more research...
+It may be that connections can be rearranged in the way that everything fits nicely, but this needs more research...
+**) Camera needs GPIO0 as xclk signal hence it cannot be I2C signal.
+To resolve this issue I2C_SCL needs to be defined as GPIO4.
+But for it to work there is another small hack needed.
+R13 resistor needs to be desoldered from esp32-cam board, and I2C_SCL needs to be connected directly to GPIO4 pin.
+If R13 is not removed, the FLASH_LED driver forces GPIO4 to be max 0.7V and I2C bus will not work.

+## Housing
+As a weather station the device needs to be directly exposed to weather conditions.
+I designed enclosure for 3d printing.
+Files in stl format can be found in extras/case.
+Enclosure is designed with 25,4mm x 76,2mm glass window that utilizes standard 1x3 inch microscope slides.
+The best slides are one side matted which works as diffuser for light sensor.